Adam Kingl is an expert and keynote speaker on the future of business.

 Navigating The Great Resignation

-The Great Resignation is a crisis that disrupts business continuity and learning economies and could cost the average-sized company £750k to £3 million per year.
+The Great Resignation crisis disrupts business continuity and learning economies and could cost the average-sized company £750k to £3 million annually.
 Adam Kingl has been predicting this crisis since 2010 and, over that time, has conducted research and developed frameworks and lessons to mitigate attrition and engage your workforce.
 While Covid has accelerated attrition and forced many to re-examine what they want to achieve in their careers and lives, there is still cause for optimism that the world of work can be a force that makes life more meaningful.

 Discover how to become a dynamic, creative and empathetic leader through Sparking Success.